 Students who have a valid FAFSA (Free Application for Federal Student Aid) on file and are enrolled at least half-time during the summer semester will receive a financial aid offer that reflects the full annual eligibility* for Federal Direct Student Loans, as follows:

 1. Submit a FAFSA online.
 Our School Code is E00473.
+Make sure you use the right code because we are unable to retrieve your MPN and EC if they are sent to another Hopkins division.
 FAFSA data typically takes 3-5 business days to reach JHU.

 2. If you were selected for verification by the federal processor, refer to your Hopkins SIS account to review your financial aid To-Do List for any additional documents that may be required.